The Certificate is held twice a year - in March and October. The next exam day is Saturday 7 October 2023

 All exam candidates will be remotely invigilated so your webcam needs to be on while you are sitting your module(s).
 More details about the remote invigilation software will be given to all exam candidates closer to exam day.

-You will need a computer with access to the internet, webcam (see FAQ 13) and paper and pen.
+You will need a computer with access to the internet, webcam and paper and pen.

-Additionally, in October, those candidates sitting the Advanced modules (Modules B, C and/or D) will need access to a scanner / camera to upload any handwritten / hand drawn answers.
+Additionally, in October, those candidates sitting modules B, C and/or D will need access to a scanner / camera to upload any handwritten / hand drawn answers.

 Full details of all computer, internet and other requirements will be in the exam candidate guides, see the main exam webpage.

-No. Additional time is only allowed for those candidates who declare they have a specific need for this and send a doctor's letter / certificate to the exam team at firstname.lastname@example.org in advance of exam day - for exact timings, see the terms and conditions.
+No. Additional time is only allowed for those candidates who declare they have a specific need for this.

 Questions for the Certificate in Railway Control Engineering Fundamentals (Module A) are multiple choice / similar requiring very little typing.

-Questions for the Advanced modules (Modules B, C and D) are mainly essay-type questions which can be typed or hand written, although candidates are encouraged to type answers directly into the exam software, if they can, to make use of the grammar / spell checkers and to ensure that examiners can read their answers.
+Questions for modules B, C and D are mainly essay-type questions which can be typed or hand written, although candidates are encouraged to type answers directly into the exam software, if they can, to make use of the grammar / spell checkers and to ensure that examiners can read their answers.
 You may also wish to hand draw sketches to supplement your answer.
-Time will be allocated for uploading these handwritten / hand drawn sheets.
+Time will be allocated for uploading these handwritten / hand drawn sheets

 No. All modules are set in English and require answers in English.

-The exam software for the Advanced modules (Modules B, C and D) has inbuilt grammar and spell checkers which will help you if you type your answers directly into the exam software.
+The exam software for modules B, C and D has inbuilt grammar and spell checkers which will help you if you type your answers directly into the exam software.

 Yes.
 The IRSE is an international organisation and the exam reflects this in its questions.

-Candidates for the Certificate in Railway Control Engineering Fundamentals (Module A) are encouraged to read and fully understand all the documents in the reading list, some of which are UK-biased.
+Candidates for the Certificate (Module A) are encouraged to read and fully understand all the documents in the reading list, some of which are UK-biased.

-Candidates for the Advanced modules (Modules B, C and D) are encouraged to state which principles they are referring to in their answers to ensure that the examiners mark with these in mind.
+Candidates for modules B, C and D are advised to state which principles they are referring to in their answers to ensure that the examiners mark with these in mind

-Please keep an eye on the main IRSE Professional Exam webpage and our social media posts for more information about when bookings are available for the March and October 2022 exams.
+Please keep an eye on the main IRSE Professional Exam webpage and our social media posts for more information about when bookings are available for the exams.